spnkrtv/SemrushTestAssignment/README.md

 ## Step 3.
 Compose an app

 Prepare an app to operate with.
 This example app is a simple web server written in Python.
-The app it will be executable in a future container.
+The app it will be executable in a container.

 Put the following code into `quickstart_docker/application/application.py` file: